What is a Product Mindset?

 - How can we capture greater market share?

 Although product portfolios help you manage a market basket of potential new product development activities, they also help you to make sense of how an individual product fits into the overall strategy.
 They enable you to understand products in relationship to one another and to understand them in terms of risk/return, and this is where they have great value in fostering a product mindset.
-A product mindset means that you do not invest in a single product in isolation.
+It means that you do not invest in a single product in isolation.
 Thus, a product portfolio view helps you leverage your product platforms to determine the very best solution for your stakeholders.

 Product Mindset: In a Nutshell

 It is often said that a product mindset means focusing on outcomes and not output.
 The truth is that you must focus on both.
 The real shift that comes with a product mindset is from solutions developed once for all, in isolation, to solutions developed with the whole context – inside and outside your organization – in mind.
 It means focusing on business needs and business values rather than features or technologies alone.
 And it involves everyone in your organization.
 A product mindset is not a “one and done” approach; it involves plans for continued support over many releases to ensure stakeholder’s outcomes are realized.
+A product mindset is agnostic to industry.
+Whether you are engaging in product development of a medical device or a new cosmetic line, the principles remain constant.

 With a product mindset you never say, “we’re doing it this way, because that’s how we do things.”
 Rather, it encourages people, throughout your organization, to focus on questioning assumptions, asking “why ” (at least five times); and understanding all stakeholders and their needs at a profound level.
 It’s not just for the product manager or the development team.
 A product mindset is a cultural shift.
 And that means it’s for everybody.